 The Corporation is reviewing the possible impacts of the state and federal eviction protections on its financial condition, operations and cash flow.
 Other proposed federal, State, and local legislation may make additional allowances for eviction protections, various periods of forbearance on mortgage payments (including extending the forbearance periods described above) and certain restrictions on the enforcement of remedies upon a default and provide direct and indirect financial support.
-The CARES Act, other previously enacted legislation and such other legislative proposals, if enacted, may have both adverse and positive effects on the Corporation's operations and financial condition.
+Enacted federal and state legislation such as the CARES Act, the stimulus packages passed by Congress, and the EEFPA, and such other legislative proposals, if enacted, may have both adverse and positive effects on the Corporation's operations and financial condition.